 Standard Double rooms are the most basic, and increase in size through the Classic, Deluxe and Executive versions.
-The latter lets you have a panorama view through its floor-to-ceiling window.
+The latter gives you a panorama view through its floor-to-ceiling window.

-The suites and family rooms include separate living areas, two bathrooms and sleeping for five to nine people.
+The suites and family rooms include separate living areas and two bathrooms, and can sleep between five to nine people.

-The special Snoring Rooms are two-bedroom suites that include carpeting and a living room positioned between the two bedrooms.
+The special Snoring Rooms are two-bedroom suites that include a living room between the bedrooms.

-Air conditioning, Wi-Fi, shower or bath and coffee and tea all come standard.
+Air conditioning, Wi-Fi, a shower or bath, and coffee- and tea-making facilities all come as standard

-The Hotel Belvedere Grindelwald is located just outside the middle of the small resort town, but still walking distance to the train station, restaurants and shops.
-The slightly-on-the-outskirts location also makes the hotel a quiet retreat
+The Hotel Belvedere Grindelwald is located just outside the middle of the small resort town, but still within walking distance of the train station, restaurants and shops.
+Its slightly-on-the-outskirts location makes the hotel a quiet retreat.

 Food and drink